emqxarchive/emqx-docs-en/source/design.rst

 Hooks Design
 ------------

-The *EMQ* broker implements a simple but powerful hooks mechanism to help users develop plugin.
+The emqttd broker implements a simple but powerful hooks mechanism to help users develop plugin.
 The broker would run the hooks when a client is connected/disconnected, a topic is subscribed/unsubscribed or a MQTT message is published/delivered/acked.

-Hooks defined by the *EMQ* 2.0 broker:
+Hooks defined by the emqttd 1.0 broker:

 +------------------------+------------------------------------------------------+
 | Hook                   | Description                                          |